 Akhter N, Bambra C, Mattheys K, Warren J & Kasim A (2018) Inequalities in mental health and well-being in a time of austerity: Follow-up findings from the Stockton-on-Tees cohort study.
 SSM - Population Health, 6, pp. 75-84. https://doi.org/10.1016/j.ssmph.2018.08.004

 Mattheys K, Bambra C, Warren J, Kasim A & Akhter N (2016) Inequalities in mental health and well-being in a time of austerity: Baseline findings from the Stockton-On-Tees cohort study.
 SSM - Population Health, 2, pp. 350-359. https://doi.org/10.1016/j.ssmph.2016.04.006

-Mattheys K (2015) Austerity bites: a journey to the sharp end of the cuts in the UK (Book Review).
+Mattheys K (2015) Austerity bites: a journey to the sharp end of the cuts in the UK.
 Review of: Austerity Bites: a journey to the sharp end of cuts in the UK, Mary O’Hara,

 Bristol, The Policy Press, 2014, 320 pp. ISBN 978-1-44-731560-5.
 Disability and Society, 30 (1), pp. 160-161. https://doi.org/10.1080/09687599.2014.964507

-Mattheys K (2015) Good times, bad times: the welfare myth of them and us (Book Review).
-Review of: Good times, bad times: the welfare myth of them and us, by John Hills, Bristol,
+Mattheys K (2015) Good times, bad times: the welfare myth of them and us.
+Review of: by John Hills, Bristol,

 The Policy Press, 2014, 336 pp. ISBN 978-1-44-732003-6.
 Disability and Society, 30 (9), pp. 1450-1452. https://doi.org/10.1080/09687599.2015.1062223